zethkane/SQL.BuildAndDestroy/README.md

 # Build and Destroy: Introductory SQL Queries

-Given the scenario, add the the directed queries to the "answers" directory's files.
+Given the scenarios, add the the directed queries to the "answers" directory's files.

 ## Creating databases